jarle/remix-adonisjs-docs/docs/hands-on/building-a-login-flow.md

 }
 ```

-And update the `Index.tsx` components to display the email:
+And update the `_index.tsx` components to display the email by replacing the default Index():
 ```tsx
 // resources/remix_app/routes/_index.tsx
 export default function Index() {